akjoshi12/streamlit_app2/README.md

-this is the second project using streamlitmain concepts like graphs and sliders.
+this is the second project using streamlit.
+Using it's main concepts like graphs and sliders.